One of the best career choices I’ve ever made was to learn how to start a blog (this blog).

 - Start monetizing your traffic in a mutually beneficial way

-I want to know how your blog projects are coming along.
+Now, I want to know how your journey learning how to start a blog is coming along too.

 So drop me a line in the comments below!